Code-Institute-Submissions/wedding-photography/README.md

 * I experienced an issue with adding wireframe images to the README.md file.
 I was unable to get the links to open in a new tab when clicked.
 Upon research I learnt you have to CTRL + click (Windows or Linux) or CMD + click (Mac) I found the answer on [Stack Overflow](https://stackoverflow.com/questions/41915571/open-link-in-new-tab-with-github-markdown-using-target-blank)

+* There is an issue with the parallax scrolling feature on iOS devices.
+As a result, the background-images don't function as expected.

 ### Code Validity

 HTML Markup Validation - [W3C](https://validator.w3.org/)